 #contemporaryart#abstractart#artcurator#artstudio#studioview#artist#art#modernart#contemporaryart#dailyart#instaart#instagood#contemporaryartist#kunst#artcollectors #markmoorefineart #meghansmythe

-“Bridges” have long been metaphorically associated with connecting two separate entities, ideas or places, making a journey from one to another possible.
+“Bridges” have long been metaphorically associated with connecting two separate entities, ideas, or places, making a journey from one to another possible.
 They symbolize transition, progress, and the ability to overcome obstacles.
-By creating compositions that reflect this, Michael Batty’s new works are infused with a new layer of meaning, inviting viewers to contemplate the significance of connection, transition and the journey from one state to another.
+By creating compositions that reflect this, Michael Batty’s new works are infused with a new layer of meaning, inviting viewers to contemplate the significance of connection, transition, and the journey from one state to another.

-Michael Batty graduated from Emily Carr College of Art and Design in Vancouver in 1989 with a major in painting.
+Michael Batty (Canadian, born 1967) graduated from Emily Carr College of Art and Design in Vancouver in 1989 with a major in painting.
 He attended the renowned artist workshops in Emma Lake, Saskatchewan, and studied printmaking at The Art Institute at Capilano College in Vancouver.
 Batty’s paintings can be found in collections around the world, including the Waldorf Astoria in Beijing, China, W Guangzhou, China, Four Seasons, Dubai, UAE, and Bank of Montreal in Calgary and Toronto.

 #michaelbatty #markmoorefineart #markmooregallery #abstractart #artist #art #modernart #contemporaryart #dailyart #instaart #instagood #contemporaryartist #kunst #artcollectors #artcollector #artconsultant #abstractartist #painting